Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 ### Freedom Planet (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: You must have a copy of Freedom Planet for Linux.
 You'll need the contents of the Freedom.Planet/game folder to be copied into the freedomplanet/gamedata folder of your sd card.
 Be sure the freedomplanet/gamedata folder on you sd card contains subfolders named bin32, bin64 and Data.
 The runtime folder and the run.sh file is not needed and should be left out or it will cause a double entry for Freedom Planet in the ports section of Emulationstation.
 There should also be a filed named Assets.dat in freedomplanet/gamedata as well.
 Then run Freedom Planet from the Emulationstation ports menu.
-Note: This game can take a minute or two to initially load.
+Note: This game can take a minute or two to initially load. \
+Thanks to ptitSeb for box86 (https://github.com/ptitSeb/box86) \
+Thanks to JohnnyonFlame for gl4es and the the necessary packaging to allow this game to run on ArkOS. (https://github.com/JohnnyonFlame/gl4es/tree/sk_hacks)

 ### Half-Life 1 (RG351P/M Only)
 Instructions: Only works with the full version of Half life 1.

 1. Copy the valve folder from your steam game folder or other source into /roms/ports/Half-Life.